Workflows

 Monitor — observe and measure

-Goal: See how AI answers questions in your category today — and where your site falls short.
+Goal: See how AI answers questions in your category today — and get alerted when perception shifts.

-When to use it: Weekly or on a schedule (Pro automations) to track visibility over time.
+When to use it: Weekly or on a schedule (Pro automations).
+Check Incidents after each run.

 Key features: